 Urban transport also has a direct, two-way relationship with SDG 5, as easy access to economic, social, and civic opportunities (via transport), in turn, creates additional travel demand and increases women's trip rates^[39].
-In cities with safe and affordable healthcare services, access to robust transport systems is also linked to improved health outcomes for women (SDG5.6).
+In cities with safe and affordable healthcare services, access to robust transport systems is also linked to improved health outcomes for women (SDG 5.6).
 Women, especially those from low-income groups, are forced to walk as they face greater cultural barriers (clothing and other) to cycling and often cannot afford public transport^[40,41].
-Since women's dependence on pedestrian infrastructure is greater than men's, the poor state of pedestrian infrastructure in cities of the global South causes women discomfort, increases their fear of violence (SDG target 5.1 & 5.2), and curbs their mobility^[42,43].
-Udaipur's case reflects the same; low-income women have the lowest trip rate and the highest dependence on walking; only 7.5% of women rated the streets as safe to walk or cycle.
-Along with immobility, the unsafe infrastructure also adds to women's time poverty since their dependence on PT is far more than that of men (SDG5.1, SDG5.4).
-Women often forgo an opportunity to work outside their neighborhoods if they perceive transport fares and services to be expensive and unreliable^[44]; 43% of female AT users in Udaipur reported frequently missing out on economic opportunities due to lack of access, compared to 24% male AT users.
+Since women's dependence on pedestrian infrastructure is greater than men's, the poor state of pedestrian infrastructure in cities of the global south causes women discomfort, increases their fear of violence (SDG targets 5.1 and 5.2), and curbs their mobility^[42,43].
+Udaipur's case reflects the same: low-income women have the lowest trip rate and the highest dependence on walking; only 7.5% of women rated the streets as safe to walk or cycle.
+Along with immobility, the unsafe infrastructure also adds to women's time poverty since their dependence on PT is far greater than that of men (SDGs 5.1 and 5.4).
+Women often forgo an opportunity to work outside their neighborhoods if they perceive transport fares and services to be expensive and unreliable^[44]; 43% of female AT users in Udaipur reported frequently missing out on economic opportunities due to lack of access, compared to 24% of male AT users.

 2.2.4.
-SDG8-Economic growth & decent work
+SDG 8-Economic growth & decent work

-Along with enabling access to economic opportunities (SDG8.1, SDG8.3), the transport sector generates employment through a variety of jobs (SDG8.10)^[45,46].
-Pre-dominantly mixed-use developments (like Udaipur's walled city area) foster synergies by enabling commerce, economic growth, and easy workplace access.
-Transport systems are also vital for worker productivity (SDG8.2) and contribute to a 'decent work environment' for the informal sector like street vendors (SDG8.5, SDG8.8).
+Along with enabling access to economic opportunities (SDG 8.1, SDG 8.3), the transport sector generates employment through a variety of jobs (SDG 8.10)^[45,46].
+Predominantly mixed-use developments (like

+Udaipur's walled city area) foster synergies by enabling commerce, economic growth, and easy workplace access.
+Transport systems are also vital for worker productivity (SDG 8.2) and contribute to a 'decent work environment' for the informal sector, like street vendors (SDG 8.5, SDG 8.8).
 Udaipur's wide-spread IPT network and high mode share generate positive interactions by generating ample local jobs in the IPT system.
-Yet the lack of IPT fare revision, poor management, and gender bias among IPT drivers in Udaipur leave users over-paying for the trip and feeling unsafe.
+Yet the lack of IPT fare revision, poor management, and gender bias among IPT drivers in Udaipur leave users overpaying for the trip and feeling unsafe.

 Additionally, over 90% of street vendors and local shopkeepers caught in congested areas with vehicular and freight traffic reported experiencing risky and unregulated work environments, affecting their mental and physical health.
-Frequent and long traffic jams in Udaipur's contested streets, along with traffic flow mismanagement, impose a heavy burden on the economy as it affects workers' productivity.
+Frequent and long traffic jams in Udaipur's contested streets, along with traffic flow mismanagement, impose a heavy burden on the economy as they affect workers' productivity.
 It forces workers to lose more time and stress in commuting, lose more fuel, generate more emissions, and increase their household expenditure on transport.
 This was widely reported by most personal-vehicle users.

 2.2.5.
-SDG11-Sustainable cities and communities
+SDG 11-Sustainable cities and communities